freewayz/freewayz.github.io/_posts/2016-11-20-natural-with-programming-lang.md

 ---
 layout: post
-title: Why you should use Natural English Language to Understand some concept in programming language
+title: Why you should use natural english language to grasp some concept in any programming language
 comments: true
 date:   2016-11-20
-categories: programming english
+categories: programming english python java javascript
 ---
 One might think why did the creators of different programming language, did not use natural language as a means of communicating to computers.